High-dimensional inference on jumps in nonparametric time series regression models: Model Setup and Test Procedure

-{ This paper aims to explore methods for conducting simultaneous inference on threshold effect estimators in a large $N$ and large $T$ setup.
-In particular, we allow $N\gg T.$ Our primary focus is on the threshold effect, starting with the case where the threshold value $c_{0j}$ is known and then extending the analysis to the unknown case in Subsections \ref {unknown_c1} and \ref{unknown_c2}.}
+A simple expression for $\gamma_j^{[1]}$ requires additional differentiability assumptions, so we treat the derivative case separately in the Supplementary Materials.
+Our focus is on the threshold effect, starting with the case where the threshold value $c_{0j}$ is known and then extending the analysis to the unknown case in Subsections \ref {unknown_c1} and \ref{unknown_c2}.

-{ Assuming that $X_{jt}$ is a continuous random variable, {the jump effect} can be identified as a \textquotedblleft gap" in the conditional expectations of the dependent variable at the threshold: